This is the multi-page printable view of this section. Click here to print.

 PropertyTypeDescription

 Mixing BusesAZStd::vector<BusEffectsPair>Named mixing buses with optional effects chains.
-Each entry maps a bus name to an effects configuration.

 API Reference